ElvaHardwick/Obedientiae-ex-Machina-Docs/chat_commands.md

 Chat commands can be introduced both in channel 0 ( local chat ) or channel 1 by introducing the first two characters of the unit's identification, without distinguishig between lower or uppercases.
 For example, to send a command to a unit whose name is L-Research-Unit, you'd have to use "l-command", for a unit named 632-78-123, yould have to use "63command", etc.

+**IMPORTANT** If a unit has their serial number as their name, instead the first to letters of their username will be used (gonkaotic resident -> go )

 For some commands, a certain level of access(permission) is required.
 See the [permissions](./index#Manage-Roles) for more information

 ## List of available commands